Modules

 book-rust-by-example-use

-// With the following, `File` without prefix is available in the scope
+// With the following, `File` can be used without prefix in the scope.

-// crate name - here, the standard `std` library
+// Here, the standard `std` library is an external crate.

 use std::collections::HashMap;